ZhirenXu/OSU-Library-DC-Related-File-Scraper/README.md

 1. put csv file which contain DC items' url in the same folder as DC item scrapper.
 2. run 'Related File Scraper v1.0.0.py'
 3. follow instructions on display

+## Change:
+Fix the bug on files contain more than 10related files Adjust try-except block so the error message are more meaningful Add html 404 detection and keep the program running